Sei-Lisa/LSL-compiler/README.md

 Run by entering:

 ```
-./lslcomp <filename without extension>
+./lslcomp <filename>
 ```

-The input script's extension must be `.lsl`, but that extension must not be specified in the command line.
+The input script's extension defaults to `.lsl` if not specified.
 In case of successful compilation, it generates the following files:

 - An `.out` file with the LSO assembler output.
 - A `.cil` file with the Mono assembler output.
-- A `.lsl.pp` file with the pretty-printed script output.
+- An `.lsl.pp` (or whatever the original extension was, with `.pp` appended) file with the pretty-printed script output.

 In case of error, the error message is displayed in standard error, and the `.out` file and possibly the `.lsl.pp` file are still generated.